cue-lang/cue/doc/tutorial/kubernetes/README.md

 no reuse or even conflicts.
 Also note that in order to deal with this restriction, almost all field values are just default values and can be overridden by instances.
-A better way would be define a map of volumes, similarly to how we organized the top-level Kubernetes objects, and then generate these two sections from this map.
+A better way would be to define a map of volumes, similarly to how we organized the top-level Kubernetes objects, and then generate these two sections from this map.
 This requires some design, though, and does not belong in a